andersmmg/godot-radial-menu-control/README.md

 Radial Menu Control
 ===================

+This project is based on [jesuisse/godot-radial-menu-control](https://github.com/jesuisse/godot-radial-menu-control), with modifications to add documentation and strong typing, as well as fixing some issues and missing functionality.
+Parts of it are compatible with previous installation in projects, but be warned, there are some breaking changes (mainly to variable names).

 This code provides a radial menu control node for Godot Engine 4 (also called a "pie menu") with support for submenus: